JoeKnittel/joeknittel.github.io/_posts/2021-02-01-Graphing-Libraries-Part-1.md

 Just like the previous package, the <a href = "http://rstudio.github.io/dygraphs/index.html">dygraphs</a> package is a wrapper for its respective homonymous <a href = "https://dygraphs.com/">JavaScript library</a>.

-This package is not as versatile as the first two packages we've already discussed, but it's really useful for visualizing time-series data.
+This package is not as versatile as the first two packages we've already discussed, but it's really useful for visualizing time series data.

 ### Installation